RubemJanoni/project-PP4/README.md

 ## Credits

-### Content

-- The code to make the social media links was taken from the CI [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project.

 ### Media

-- The background image was taken from [Pexels](https://www.pexels.com/pt-br/).
+- The images was taken from [Pexels](https://www.pexels.com/pt-br/).

-- The video in the gallery was taken from Youtube.

-- The audio in the Home was taken from [Bensound](https://www.bensound.com/)
+- The icons was taken from fontawesome.